LingUaan/PrimeBrowser/README.md

 =========

 All entries were compared with the extensive prime sieve tables of Tomás Oliveira e Silva and Jan Büthe, where available.<br/>
 All other entries were double checked.
-So I'm quite confident that the results are correct.<br/>
+So I'm quite confident that the results are correct.

 Table            | pi(x) generated with | li(x) generated with